Skip to main content

 • Linux: systemctl restart polarion or the Polarion-provided startup script

-• Windows: Restart the Polarion service through Services management console
+• Windows: Restart the Polarion service through the Services management console

 Wait for Polarion to fully start.
 The startup process may take several minutes depending on your server configuration and the number of installed extensions.